Nevil Shute Norway Foundation

 This glossary is the fruit of hard work and research by the following Shutists, some of whom did an in-depth analysis of specific books: Johan P. Bakker, FC Cook (RATR), Adrian Crowe, David Dawson-Taylor, Mills & Nancy Dyer, Ken England (ATLA), David Fletcher-Rogers, David McLoughlin, Chris Phillips (WHTTC), and Dan Telfair.

 The terms are spelled as they were written in the books; the meanings are written mostly in UK English, with UK English spellings.
 For less experienced Shutists I have also included the book title acronyms often used in the Web site and the Newsletter.
-For errors and omissions please send an email to Chris Phillips.
+For errors and omissions please send an email to Webmaster

 A Back To Top